Brigette-Eckert/Crafters-Corner/README.md

 8. Create Entity Reference Fields

     A. Allow artisans and tutorials to have many to many relationships

+    B. Create view of all artisians that link to tutorials

+   C. Include links to view of all tutorials by artisian on profile

 9. Make a module called surprise me